rob-myers/rob-myers.github.io/articles/tech1.md

 As far as React is concerned, nothing has changed.
 Furthermore if React renders the component for another reason, it'll use the mutated `state` to set the viewBox attribute (no change).
-Why don't we use `setState`?
+Why not just use `setState`?
-To avoid needlessly recomputing `<Grid />` and `children` whenever the player pans or zooms.
+Because it avoids needlessly recomputing `<Grid />` and `children` whenever the player pans or zooms.
 Our game may contain many elements, and we'd rather not recompute their virtual DOM tens of times per second.

 The above situation is handled by a single DOM mutation.
-In more complex situations we'll integrate [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+In more complex situations we might integrate [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 More on that later.

 <!-- ### CSS inside JS